Table of contents

 Benefits of Open High Low Strategy

 There are some benefits of using this strategy.
-The first is that open high low strategy success rate is high and it is quite easy to be used by both novice traders and experienced day traders.
-It can benefit from this trading strategy especially for intraday trading.
+The first is that the open high low strategy success rate is high and it is quite easy to be used by both novice traders and experienced day traders.
+It can benefit from this trading strategy, especially for intraday trading.
 Secondly, this strategy doesn’t require prolonged analysis.
 It means that you don’t have to spend countless hours analyzing the market or your excel.
-You just need a few minutes each day by visiting website with charts or mobile app to determine the right indicator whether they’re going to have a bullish day or a bearish day.
+You just need a few minutes each day by visiting websites with charts or mobile apps to determine the right indicator of whether they’re going to have a bullish day or a bearish day.
 That’s why it is very suitable for intraday trading.

 How To Use Open High Low Strategy on Your Trading

-You can find the chance to use this open high low close strategy on your trading in three different range.
+You can find the chance to use this open high low close strategy on your trading in three different ranges.
 The first with the highest chance is in the time after a sideways price action.
-The second one is at the start of a trading session and the last one is from strong supply or demand zone.
+The second one is at the start of a trading session and the last one is from a strong supply or demand zone.
 Following the chance, there are some rules you have to follow.
-First is let your charts get 15 min candlestick, at 9.15 to 9.30 am.
+The first is to let your charts get 15 min candlestick, from 9.15 to 9.30 am.
 Then find the stocks that have open=High and Open=Low.
-After that at 9.31–9.45 shortlist the stocks that opened above the previous candle in Open=Low category and the stock opened below the previous candle in Open=High category then punch the orders based on the market and sector trend.
+After that at 9.31–9.45 shortlist the stocks that opened above the previous candle in the Open=Low category and the stock opened below the previous candle in the Open=High category then punch the orders based on the market and sector trend.
 Read carefully the open equal to high low strategy.

-For another tips, to support your open high low scanner use weekly chart to analyze longer term trend, although you are doing intraday trading.
-It is important to use analyze the long term trend because trading in the direction of trend will help you increase the open high low strategy accuracy and also the profit.
-For example, if stocks open with Open Low and the weekly chart is also in upper trend, you can set for Long with confidence.
-But on the other hand, if it is Open High plus the weekly chart is downtrend, you can short your confidence and try different formula to be done.
+For another tip, to support your open high low scanner use a weekly chart to analyze a longer-term trends, although you are doing intraday trading.
+It is important to use analyze the long-term trend because trading in the direction of the trend will help you increase the open high low strategy accuracy and also the profit.
+For example, if stocks open with Open Low and the weekly chart is also in the upper trend, you can set for Long with confidence.
+But on the other hand, if it is Open High plus the weekly chart is a downtrend, you can short your confidence and try different formula to be done.